 This article contains affiliate links.

 There are lots of choices these days for where and how you get your food.
 But it seems going to the grocery store is increasingly falling out of favor: Even before the pandemic took over our lives, studies showed that millions more Americans—roughly one-third of U.S. households—were shopping online for groceries.
-We have personally retained regular in-store grocery shopping along with a Sunday trip to the Jackson Heights farmers market, but for variety and convenience, we have added a weekly box of produce and proteins from Imperfect Foods.
-One online membership that’s remained a constant for us before and during 2020?
-Thrive Market.
+We have personally retained regular in-store grocery shopping along with a Sunday trip to the Jackson Heights farmers market, but one online membership that’s remained a constant for us since well before 2020 is Thrive Market.

 If you’re intrigued by Thrive Market and want to give it a whirl for a month or a year, you can choose a free gift, up to $24 in value, when you sign up here!